aliengoo/amwapi/NgTemplate/README.md

-# NgTemplate

-A Visual Studio project template.
+# A Visual Studio project template.

 ## AngularJS, MongoDB and Web API